angusmaccuish/FRTB/MAR22.md

       horizon (equal to one year) must be weighted by the ratio of the exposure's maturity relative to the capital horizon.
-For example, with the one-year capital horizon, a three-month short exposure would be weighted so that its benefit against long exposures of longer-than-one-year maturity would be reduced to one quarter of the exposure size.
-      ^[Basel Committee on Banking Supervision, Revisions to the securitisation framework, December 2014, 2016 and 2018]
+For example, with the one-year capital horizon, a three-month short exposure would be weighted so that its benefit against long exposures of longer-than-one-year maturity would be reduced to one quarter of the exposure size.^[Basel Committee on Banking Supervision, Revisions to the securitisation framework, December 2014, 2016 and 2018]

 In the case of long and short offsetting exposures where both have a maturity under one year, the scaling can be applied to both the long and short exposures.